Parent and Participant Handbook for Virtual Youth Programs

 The parent(s) or guardian(s) of minor participants may elect to permit a child to undertake the hands-on supplemental activities associated with the program within the family residence, in which case the parent(s) or guardian(s) will be responsible for ensuring the child and other children in the residence, if any, observe all program-prescribed safety and conduct rules.
-Alternatively, the parent(s) or guardian(s) may prohibit some or all hands-on supplemental activities for safety or other reasons without adverse consequences to a child’s overall program participation.
+The safety of pets must also be ensured.
+Parent(s) or guardian(s) may always prohibit some or all hands-on supplemental activities for safety or other reasons, without adverse consequences to a child’s program participation.

 2. Emergency Notifications to Parents and Authorities

 MSU will notify the parent(s) or guardians(s) and provide a separate, timely, additional notification to public safety personnel in all cases of program participant endangerment or misconduct involving:

 2.1 possession or use of alcohol, tobacco, drugs, fireworks, guns, and other weapons;

 2.2 fires, explosions, and reportable chemical spills;